Skip to main content

 An animated avatar for your Digital Twin.
 Enter a URL to a GIF that adds visual personality to the conversation interface.
 This animated image is displayed alongside or in place of the static picture during interactions.If left blank, the static A.I.
 Picture is used as fallback.

-A separate background image used when the interface is in dark mode.
-This allows you to provide an appropriate background for both light and dark themes.
+A separate background image used when the interface is in dark mode, so both themes look intentional.
+Click its preview thumbnail to upload, same as the light-mode background (16:9 crop).
 If left blank, the default dark mode background is used.

 A summary description of your Digital Twin that appears in the gallery and can optionally be used as the welcome screen content.
 This is a free-text area where you describe the Twin’s purpose, expertise, and capabilities.Click the Generate button to automatically create an about description.
 The generator analyzes the Digital Twin’s system instructions and the assistants configured for this instance to produce a unique summary that reflects the Twin’s actual skills and capabilities.